Now Bristal is an elicromancer—one of only three people over the centuries to have survived the Water intact.

 Bristal’s ability to shape shift and disguise herself informs much of the story as she begins to change her appearance to manipulate individuals and, indeed, entire courts pushing Nissera toward peace and prosperity.
 These secondary stories play out on a larger stage as Bristal comes to terms with her newfound immortality and learns to control her magic while facing an elicromancer who would rather rule over humans than serve and protect them.

 While not as all-seeing as her mentor, Brack (a character I wish we had seen more of in this novel), Bristal is patient and introspective willing to put in the time and sacrifice to do what is needed for Nissera.
 Her thoughtful planning and analytical nature are nice counterpoints to an otherwise frenetic plot and an often predictable villain.
 Romance enters the story late in the game with a lasting impact for generations to come.

 Kingdom of Ash and Briars is a rich and original fantasy with a memorable world readers will want to revisit.
 Recommended for readers who enjoy complicated plots, wheels within wheels, and unlikely heroes.

-Possible Pairings: Girls Made of Snow and Glass by Melissa Bashardoust, The Brilliant Death by Amy Rose Capetta, The Goose Girl by Shannon Hale, Stain by A. G. Howard, A Curse So Dark and Lonely by Brigid Kemmerer, The Keeper of the Mist by Rachel Neumeier, Snow Like Ashes by Sarah Raasch
+Possible Pairings: Girls Made of Snow and Glass by Melissa Bashardoust, The Brilliant Death by Amy Rose Capetta, Spindle and Dagger by J. Anderson Coats, Poisoned by Jennifer Donnelly, The Goose Girl by Shannon Hale, Stain by A. G. Howard, A Curse So Dark and Lonely by Brigid Kemmerer, The Keeper of the Mist by Rachel Neumeier, Snow Like Ashes by Sarah Raasch

 *A copy of this title was provided by the publisher for review consideration*